 Benefits of Raising a Bilingual Child

 Yes English may be the most common language to learn if it is not your mother tongue because it is the most widely spoken.
-But there are many other benefits of raising your children to be bilingual, not matter which language it is.
+But there are many other benefits of raising a bilingual kids no matter which language it is.

 So why do parents choose to raise bilingual children?

-Family Language Benefits
+1. Family Language Benefits

-Being Bilingual has Educational benefits
+2. Educational benefits

-Many studies suggest that bilingual children tend to have a higher concentration and are better at working through distractions while doing their school work.
+Many studies suggest that bilingual kids tend to have a higher concentration and are better at working through distractions while doing their school work.
 Because they are having to switch from one language to another constantly, whether it be at home between parents, or from home to social situations, they are practicing their decision making by constantly choosing which words to use.

-Research has shown that bilingual children perform higher on average on tests that involve multi-tasking, creative thinking or problem solving.
+Research has even shown that bilingual children perform higher on average on tests that involve multi-tasking, creative thinking or problem solving.

 Because they are already used to communicating in different languages, and most of the time aware of different cultures they tend to be more open minded when it comes to engaging with other children from other cultures and backgrounds.

+As parents we want the best for our kids and are always looking out for their future.
 Being bilingual increases employment options.
 Languages are an attractive skill to have on the resume, and it can help them stand out from other applicants when applying for a job therefore they will have more chance of getting hired.

 A growing number of industries are seeking employees who speak a second language.
 Though English is the language primarily used in the business world, International companies in particular take preference in employing people who speak certain languages to be able to communicate with their clients and business partners overseas.

-Learning a second language as a Child is easier than Learning as an Adult
+5. Learning a second language as a Child is easier than Learning as an Adult

 Children don’t take into account the meanings of the words they are saying.
 They don’t worry about making mistakes when they speak.
 Instead they simply put words together naturally without really thinking about it.
 As a result children are more likely to acquire a native accent starting early.

 Adults tend to be more conscious when learning and therefore it is harder for them to absorb the information.
 We think more about the grammar and being correct.

 Raising a bilingual child can be a necessity or a choice depending on your family situation.
-Either way a bilingual child will always have benefits and advantages in life.
+Either way bilingual kids will always have benefits and advantages in life.
 My biggest regret that I didn’t learn a language when I was younger.
 Having to learn as an adult is so much more difficult and although I am quite fluent, I will never sound like a native Italian.